Virendra-Yadav/create-npm-package/index.md

 }

 ```
-7) When you are ready with your package, create build of package.
+7) When you are ready with your package, create a build of the package.
 ```
 ng build LIBRARY_NAME
 ```